Thireus/GGUF-Tool-Suite/README.md

 2. **Use the official `ik_llama.cpp` repo**
    - You must compile with: `-DGGML_MAX_CONTEXTS=2048`
-   - Windows users are encouraged to switch to Linux due to performance degradation for MoE models, see notes in Option 1.
+   - Windows users should use [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689) to restore performance for MoE models, see notes in Option 1.
    - Official repo:
      👉 https://github.com/ikawrakow/ik_llama.cpp